AntonZaiets/genesis_test/README.md

 While performing a task with files, I didn't notice any logic for saving files on the back end, so I used the DropBox API for this.
 The API key is automatically updated, so unfortunately, it will not be valid during your test.
 Please write to me in the telegram @quantumop to provide you with a valid key, you will only need to substitute it in the .env file.

-# ADR 0001: Improving usability through intuitive and accessible UI/UX
+# ADR 0001: Improving usability, maintainability, and scalability through a unified design system and development tooling

 ## Context

 The project already supports key functionality such as adding, editing, deleting, sorting, and playing audio tracks.
-However, the current user experience suffers from several usability issues:
+However, the current user experience suffers from several usability, maintainability, and scalability limitations:

 - The UI is minimalistic but lacks clear visual hierarchy.